lewinfox/levitate/README.md

 ### `lev_partial_ratio()`

-If `a` and `a` are different lengths, this function compares all the substrings of the longer string that are the same length as the shorter string and returns the highest `lev_ratio()` of all of them.
+If `a` and `b` are different lengths, this function compares all the substrings of the longer string that are the same length as the shorter string and returns the highest `lev_ratio()` of all of them.
 E.g. when comparing `"actor"` and `"tractor"` we would compare `"actor"` with